Islandora/documentation/docs/user-documentation/objects.md

 ## Members

 Islandora has a notion of _membership_, which is used to create a parent/child relationship between two resource nodes.
-Any two nodes can be related in this way, though typically, the parent node has a content model of _Collection_ or _Paged Content_.
-Membership (to a Collection or otherwise) is denoted using another special two resource nodes.
 Membership is denoted using another special field, "Member Of".
 The "Member Of" field _can_ hold multiple references, so it is possible for a single child to belong to multiple parents, but may also complicate the creation of breadcrumbs.